-Before we dig into how to increase sales w/ in-context messaging, I want to quickly define in-context messaging.
+Before we dig into how to increase sales with in-context messaging, I want to quickly define in-context messaging.

 First I want to point out that in-context messaging is not SPAM.
 In the past, websites would try to engage visitors by blasting pop-ups, expandable adds, and other gimmicks.
 These methods simply clutter your site and have questionable returns as most people have trained themselves to ignore this kind of advertising.